AndersDeath/diary2/000-current.md

 # 10 April - Mittwoch - Berlin - 568 Tag der Einwanderung - Warm Sunny

-I spent the whole day in the office
+I spent the whole day in the office that was nice but a little bit painful